schlich/loomio_help/content/dev_manual/translation.md

 title: Translating Loomio
 weight: 10
 ---
-You're here becuase you want to learn how to translate Loomio.
+You're here because you want to learn how to translate Loomio.
 Yay!

 If you have questions, join the [Loomio Community - Translation](https://www.loomio.org/g/cpaM3Hsv/loomio-community-translation) group.